sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       "contacts": ["mary@example.org"],
     }

-* TBD: details of minimal registraton parameters?
-* TBD: is an initial access token (always) required? for native app instances as well?

 Please refer to [Algorithms](#algorithms) for more information on eligable cryptographic methods and keys that can be used when registering a Client.